DomizianoScarcelli/spotify-recommender/slides.md

 </v-click>

 <!--
-Once we have the SparseVector of the playlist that we want to continuate, the pipeline for generating the recommendation is the following:

-First I compare the input playlist with each other playlist, computing the pairwise similarity using the Jaccard Similarity between the vectors.
-This will output a similarity value in 0,1.
+READ THE SLIDES

 I use Jaccard Similarity because I don't need the information about the values, but just at which indexes the values are.

-This operation will produce a dataframe like this.
+This operation will produce a dataframe like this..

-I then take the top-k vectors with the highest similarity value, where k is an hyperparameters, and aggregate the k vectors in order to have a single final vector.
-The aggregation works by averaging the vector weighting them by the relative similarity value, and then normalizing the value dividing them by the sum of similarity values.

 -->

 ---